-Prerequisite: AEC 80, or AEC 81, or instructor approval based on high school drafting or other prior training/experience; ENG 22/60 or ESL 23, OR Placement in ENG 100 or higher; MATH 9, OR Placement in MATH 50/53 or higher.
+Prerequisite: "C" or higher in AEC 81, or instructor approval based on high school drafting or other prior training/ experience; "C" or higher in ENG 22/60 or ESL 23, OR Placement in ENG 100 or higher; MATH 9, OR Placement in MATH 50/53 or higher.

-AEC major only.
+AEC majors only.
 This is a first course in graphics that is followed by other courses in the AEC program that involve graphical conceptualization and representation.
 It is comprised of three components: (1) computer architectural modeling in SketchUp or similar program, (2) visualization using AutoCAD and specialized software, and (3) freehand drawing.
 Perspective drawing, entourage, shadows, descriptive geometry, and sections and rotations, are walkthrough simulations are some of the topics included in the course.
-(1 hr. lect.; 6 hrs. lab.)
+(3 hrs. lect. per week)